ArgonOwl/dur-productions/README.md

 ## Copyright and License

-This file is exclusive to Morriah Striplin.
+This file and changes to The Start Bootstrap - Resume template are copyrighted to Morriah Striplin, all rights reserved.
 All changes to the template are exclusivly mine.
-If you like what you see, go get the Start Bootstrap Resume and start from there.
-Don't use my files!
+If you like what you see, please go get the Start Bootstrap Resume and start from there.
+You can find a link above to the template.